tim-kos/node-retry/README.md

 * `forever`: Whether to retry forever, defaults to `false`.
 * `unref`: Whether to [unref](https://nodejs.org/api/timers.html#timers_unref) the setTimeout's, defaults to `false`.
+* `maxRetryTime`: The number of milliseconds maximum amount to retry the operation.
+Default is `Infinity`

 ### retry.timeouts([options])